-The Department of Communication offers major and minor bachelor degrees in communication studies.
-The Department also makes significant instructional contributions to undergraduate major and minor degrees in film studies and a minor in cultural studies.
-Eleven faculty and two adjunct instructors provide critical instruction for over 150 majors.
-Research and program objects broadly focus on the convergences of rhetoric, media criticism, and organization, relational, and political economic analysis.
-Specific areas of study include: the effects of globalization on cultural industries, popular texts, the environment, and communication politics; the historical and contemporary role of new media technologies in historical and current contexts; position of cultural identity in relationships, cultural production, and social movements; and the comparative state of democracy and citizenship in rhetorical argument and institutional practice.
+The Department of Communication offers major and minor bachelor degrees in Communication Studies.
+The Department also offers major and minor degrees in Film Studies and contributes to the Digital Media Production coordinate major.
+Sixteen faculty and seven adjunct instructors provide critical instruction for over 150 majors.
+Core research and program objectives include: the impact of globalization on cultural studies, popular texts, and communication politics; the role of new media technologies in historical and current contexts; multiculturalism and the role of cultural identity in interpersonal relationships, cross-cultural interactions, and social movements; as well as the comparative state of democracy and citizenship in rhetorical argument and institutional practice.
 Courses contribute to the development of a critical understanding of rhetoric, communication theory, consumerism, film studies, new media, and cultural politics.

 Subject Resource Guide

-The library collects journals, monographs, monographic series, conference proceedings, and specialized reference works with particular emphasis given to scholarly editions.
+The library collects journals, monographs, monographic series, conference proceedings, visual media, and specialized reference works with particular emphasis given to scholarly editions.
+Popular works are carefully considered for their suitability for research and instruction on a title by title basis.
 Textbooks, dissertations, manuscripts, and most collections of previously published materials are not regularly sought.

 Materials focusing on relevant topics within contemporary and 20th century time periods are emphasized.
 However, additional materials covering pre-20th century periods are included to meet the historical component of this program.

 Preference is given to materials published within the past three years.
 Retrospective collecting of seminal materials is ongoing on a title by title basis.

 All geographic regions are represented.
 In accordance with instructional emphases, special attention is given to materials originating in Europe, North America, Africa, Latin America, and South America.